usarral/butler-cli/docs/JENKINS_API.md

-# Jenkins API Guide (for Butler CLI)
+# Jenkins API Guide (for Butler CI CLI)

-This document explains the Jenkins REST API endpoints Butler CLI uses, how the client interacts with them, and important implementation notes.
+This document explains the Jenkins REST API endpoints Butler CI CLI uses, how the client interacts with them, and important implementation notes.

 ## Authentication

-Butler CLI uses HTTP Basic authentication with username and an API token.
+Butler CI CLI uses HTTP Basic authentication with username and an API token.
 Store the token securely and use it in configurations.

 ### Obtaining an API token